noise-lab/research-course/docs/index.md

 Studies\", refining the concepts, methods, and assignments each year.

 We have learned a lot from these course offerings.
-We have distilled many of our insights and lessons from teaching this course in a an [ACM SIGCSE paper](http://dl.acm.org/citation.cfm?doid=1352135.1352294 "Can Great Research Be Taught?").
+We have distilled many of our insights and lessons from teaching this course in an [ACM SIGCSE paper](http://dl.acm.org/citation.cfm?doid=1352135.1352294 "Can Great Research Be Taught?").

 On this site, we will codify the modules from the